sogno-platform/dpsim/README.md

 Make sure that all subrepos (CIM-XML-Parser and arabica) are checked out.

-### Windows
+### Windows (Visual Studio)

-TODO: build with Python under Windows?

 1. Install Visual Studio 2017 C++ Desktop development package plus Windows 8.1 SDK
+2. Install [Python 3](https://www.python.org/downloads/) using the normal installer, and add Python to your PATH.
 2. Create a new folder name `Libraries` in the repository root, download [Eigen](http://eigen.tuxfamily.org) and copy it to `Libraries/eigen`.
 3. Install [CMake](https://cmake.org/download/), use its GUI (with `Source` as the source path) to create project files for Visual Studio.
+If you installed the 64-bit version of Python, make sure to use the "Win64" version of the Visual Studio generator.
-4. Use Visual Studio to build the project.
+4. Use Visual Studio and the Release configuration to build the dpsim Python module.
+To install it, build the INSTALL project.

 ### Linux